pBread/vs-code-id-generator/README.md

 # VSCode ID Generator

-A lightweight extension for generating custom IDs in your VSCode editor.
+A lightweight extension for generating easily readable IDs in your VSCode editor.

 ## Features